 Teaching Responsibilities 2017/18: None

 I am an infectious disease epidemiologist who uses mathematical models and statistical analyses to study the evolution and transmission dynamics of infectious diseases with the aim of informing the design of more effective control interventions.
 I am particularly interested in neglected tropical diseases, a group of diseases which cause suffering amongst the poorest populations of the world.
 I am currently leading the NTD Modelling Consortium, an international network of neglected tropical disease modellers.
-The NTD modelling consortium published a collection of quantitative analyses to support the achievement of neglected tropical disease goals in Parasites and Vectors in October 2015 and a collection of model comparisons in Epidemics in 2017.

 My research foci are lymphatic filariasis, visceral leishmaniasis and a group of intestinal worms (soil transmitted helminths or STHs) which affect a large number of children and adults in low income settings.
 I have ongoing interests in and the transmission and evolution of HIV in both Africa and European/North American settings as well as malaria and influenza.

 Infectious disease modelling at Warwick: I was formerly deputy director of the Zeeman Institute for Systems Biology and Infectious Disease Epidemiology Research (SBIDER), a cross-department, interdisciplinary group which has a long, prestigious history in research to understand and predict the spread and control of infectious diseases.